mercuryeater/proyecto-parejas/README.md

 We learn and practice how to create an Front End page using React

 ## Authors
+- Federico Córdoba
-Juan David Peña  - Federico Córdoba github - @juandape  - @mercuryeater email - juandavidp76@hotmail.com -
+- Juan David Peña
+github - @juandape  - @mercuryeater
+email - juandavidp76@hotmail.com -